The reducibility of optimal 1-planar graphs: Introduction

-Let $G$ be 1-planar graph with a 1-planar drawing $D$.
-An edge $e$ of $G$ is called a {\it crossing edge} under $D$ if it crosses with any other edge under the drawing $D$, and is called a {\it non-crossing edge} under $D$ otherwise.
-A cycle $C$ of $G$ is called a {\it non-crossing cycle} under $D$ if each edge on $C$ is non-crossing under $D$, and is called a {\it crossing cycle} under $D$.
-The {\it planar skeleton} $\mathcal{S}(D)$ of $D$ is the subgraph of $G$ by removing all crossing edges of $D$.
+Let $G$ be a 1-planar graph with a 1-planar drawing $D$.
+The rotation $\Rot_D\left(u\right)$ of a vertex $u$ in $D$ as the cyclic permutation that records the (cyclic) counter-clockwise order in which the edges leave $u$.
+The rotation system naturally defines two \emph{successive} edges incident with $u$ if they appear consecutively in $\Rot_D\left(u\right)$.
+An edge $e$ of $G$ is called {\it crossed} in $D$ if it crosses with any other edge in $D$, and is {\it uncrossed } in $D$ otherwise.
+A cycle $C$ of $G$ is {\it uncrossed} in $D$ if each edge on $C$ is uncrossed in $D$, and is {\it crossed } in $D$.
+The {\it planar skeleton} $\mathcal{S}(D)$ of $D$ is the subgraph of $G$ by removing all crossed edges of $D$.
 Let $H$ be a subgraph of $G$.
 The subdrawing $D|H$ of $H$ induced by $D$ is called a {\it restricted drawing} of $D$.
 Let $\mathcal{P}$ be a plane.
 Similar to planar drawings, the 1-planar drawing $D$ also defines the {\it faces}, which are the connected parts of $\mathcal{P}\setminus D$.
-Each face $f$ contains on its boundary a number of vertices and crossings of $D$; these are called the {\it corners} of $f$.
+Each face $f$ contains on its boundary a number of vertices and crosseds of $D$; these are called the {\it corners} of $f$.
 A face is {\it uncrossed} if all incident corners are vertices, and is {\it crossed} otherwise.
 A {\it $k$-face} is a face whose boundary walk has a length of exactly $k$.
 Let $L$ be a closed curve in $\mathcal{P}$ that does not cross itself.
 Thus, $L$ separates $\mathcal{P}$ into two open regions, the bounded one (i.e., the interior of $L$) and the unbounded one (i.e., the exterior of $L$).
 We denote by $L_{int}$ and $L_{out}$ the interior and exterior of $L$, respectively.

-Let $G$ be a graph.
-We call a cycle $C$ of $G$ an {\it even cycle} if $C$ contains an even number of edges.
-If $S$ is a set of vertices of $G$, the vertex-induced subgraph $G[S]$ is the subgraph of $G$ that has $S$ as its set of vertices and contains all the edges of $G$ that have both end-vertices in $S$.
-We denote by $G\cong H$ that graphs $G$ and $H$ are isomorphic.
-We denoted by $K_{n_1,n_2,\cdots, n_k }$ a complete multipartite graph with $k$ partition classes of sizes $n_1, n_2,\cdots, n_k$, respectively.